 This Berry Cobbler is a very old recipe I've been making for years.
 I originally posted it back in 2007 during my first few months of blogging.
 The photo was horrendous, and the recipe very poorly written.
 Ha!

-It’s time to bring this back to the forefront and re-introduce such a lovely and easy berry cobbler.
-I’m a sucker for crumb toppings, so instead of a crust-like pie dough topping, I just sprinkle a mixture of flour, butter and sugar.
+It's time to bring our favorite Berry Cobbler recipe to the forefront and re-introduce such a lovely and easy berry cobbler dessert.
+I'm a sucker for crumb toppings, so instead of a crust-like pie dough topping, I just sprinkle a mixture of flour, butter and sugar.
 Simple as that!